 You could hand-draw a layer mask, as you did it step 2, zooming into 100% and carefully cutting out the building from the firework with a hard brush.
 But there is a much simpler method: the ‘Quick Selection’ tool.

 First, ensure that your background layer is selected, then paint this tool into the sky near any buildings or other objects.
-This will cause the tool to make a selection that snaps to any obvious boundaries in the photo, like the boundary between building and sky.
+This will cause the tool to make a selection that snaps to any obvious boundaries in the photo, like the boundary between the building and the sky.
 Then, with the selection made, you simply have to select your firework layer and click the add layer mask button.
 This automatically adds the selection as a layer mask, and the building will get cut out from the firework.

 4. Adding Reflections